forgojs/forgo/README.md

 Unlike React, apps are plain JS with very little framework specific code.
 Everything you already know about DOM APIs and JavaScript will easily carry over.

 - Use HTML DOM APIs for accessing elements
-- There are no synthetic events, use standard DOM APIs
+- There are no synthetic events
 - Use closures for maintaining component state
 - Use any singleton pattern for managing app-wide state
-- There's no vDOM, DOM diffing etc. Renders are manually triggered.
+- There's no vDOM or DOM diffing.
+Renders are manually triggered

 Forgo is basically just one small JS file (actually TypeScript).
 It's somewhat decently documented, but I could use some help here.
 A stated goal of the project is to always remain within that single file.